matoni109/matoni_portfolio/src/_posts/2022-01-26-rails-7-the-little-big-things.md

 # SELECT \"cats\".* FROM \"cats\" WHERE NOT (\"cats\".\"fun_score\" BETWEEN 80 AND 100)
 ```

-I hope that give you a high level fly by of what's there to be unpacked from Rails 7.x, there are plenty of my hidden `gems` to find, try the articles below for more.
+I hope that gives you a high level fly by of what's there to be unpacked from Rails 7.x, there are plenty more hidden `gems` to find, try the articles below for more.

 ***references:***
 -  [solutelabs](https://www.solutelabs.com/blog/ruby-on-rails-7)